kootenpv/docs.erisindustries.com/tutorials/advanced/servicesmaking.md

 ## Convert your key

 This next command makes a priv validator in the tendermint format needed to boot a chain.
 (Note: this step will soon be deprecated in favour of adding the pubkey to the config file.)
-Let's pipe it to the chain diectoryr and give it its file name:
+Let's pipe it to the chain directory and give it its file name:

 ```bash
 $ eris keys convert $ADDR > $CHAIN_DIR/priv_validator.json